 LADOGA HEROES - by Bill Boone :) Thanks for this wonderful tribute, Bill - note there are heroes from other wars in this piece !

-LETTERS FROM BOYS -- Benny Bilbo; P.L.
+LETTERS FROM (Waveland) BOYS -- Benny Bilbo; P.L.
 Brooks; Robert L. Pitts; Garnett E. Tague

 McCULLOUGH, Donald - Waveland Independent, Nov 29, 1945 - Donald McCullough has been discharged from service and is at home.